 For a start, it’ll make it much more difficult to monetize your blog as there are a number of restrictions.

 Secondly, these free platforms are unreliable.
 Anything can change in an instance and all your hard work could go down the drain.

-Last of all, sponsors and partners are less likely to work with you as a free blog demonstrates lack of professionalism and seriousness about your business.
+Last of all, sponsors and partners are less likely to work with you as a free blog demonstrates lack of professionalism.

-If you have no idea how to host a domain name and start a self-hosted blog on WordPress, we created a step-by-step, easy to follow video tutorial which walks you through the exact steps to create a blog.
+If you have no idea how to host a domain name and start a self-hosted blog on WordPress, I created a step-by-step, easy to follow tutorial which walks you through the exact steps to create a blog.

-To watch the tutorial while you go through the quick process of starting your new blog (literally 10 minutes), click here: How to start a blog tutorial.
+To follow the tutorial while you go through the 10 minute process of starting your new blog, click here: How to start a blog tutorial

 Other recommended training: Learn How To Use WordPress